The Topology of General Cosmological Models: Introduction

-The methods that we use to study the closure property are based on a classical result of differential geometry, known as Myers' theorem \cite[Theorem 25]{Petersen}.
-This states that a complete Riemannian manifold with Ricci curvature bounded below by a positive constant must have finite diameter, and also gives an estimate for this length.
+The methods that we use to study the closure property are based on a classical result of differential geometry, known as the Bonnet-Myers theorem (or often simply the Myers theorem) \cite[Theorem 25]{Petersen}.
+This states that a complete Riemannian manifold with Ricci curvature bounded below by a positive constant must have finite diameter, and also gives a bound for this length.
 In the setting of general cosmological models, a formula of Ehlers and Ellis \cite{Ehlers,Ellis0} implies that a version of the Ricci tensor, referred to as the Bakry-\'{E}mery Ricci curvature, appears on the spatial sections and is coupled to the matter content as well as other aspects of the geometry.
-An extended version of Myers' theorem \cite{Limoncu} may then be employed to ascertain a diameter bound for time slices.
+An extended version of the Bonnet-Myers theorem \cite{Limoncu} may then be employed to ascertain a diameter bound for time slices.
 Initial results in this direction were obtained by the first named author in \cite{Galloway-1,Galloway0}, where closure results were found under more stringent conditions that are not necessarily consistent with current observations.
-Moreover, the suggestion to directly apply Myers' theorem was discussed in \cite{Ellis-1}.
+Moreover, the suggestion to directly apply the Bonnet-Myers theorem was discussed in \cite{Ellis-1}.